Types of Cause: Tithes – pasture

 EDC 5/1566/12 – Hugh Dodd, rector of Coddington, contra Richard Allen

-Types of Cause: Tithes – gardens
+Types of Cause: Tithes – garden produce

 Calves, cows, gardens, lambs, sheep, wool